A movie about former Uber engineer Susan Fowler is reportedly being shopped around

 Sentiment has shifted enough that even limited partners — who fund venture firms — feel they can and should ask questions that, in an earlier age, were seemingly verboten.
 As limited partner Elizabeth Clarkson of Sapphire Ventures told attendees at a recent industry event, “I think LPs have a license now to ask questions that are uncomfortable, and I think people are more likely to answer them fully.”

-Hollywood may similarly be seeing the course correction it so badly needs, thanks to those brave enough to come forward about Weinstein.
+Hollywood may similarly be seeing the course correction it so badly needs, thanks to now coming forward about Weinstein.

 At least one earlier report about him was apparently killed, in part because one of his victims had been paid off and refused to go on record, and in part because Weinstein showed up in the newsroom, scaring its editors.

+But as in Silicon Valley, attitudes about what’s acceptable and what’s job threatening appear to be shifting — fast.

-Now, in a new interview, Paltrow — echoing the feeling of many women in the tech industry — says that “this way of treating women ends now.”
+Indeed, in a new interview, Paltrow — joining Jolie, Ashley Judd, and Rose McGowan, among a growing number of actors in speaking up — says that “this way of treating women ends now.”

 We hope to have more information about Fowler’s project — including the degree to which she’ll be involved — for you shortly.

-In the meantime, you can guess that another movie is also being pitched about Weinstein’s rise and fall.
+In the meantime, it’s probably safe to assume that a separate movie is being pitched about Weinstein’s rise and fall.
 Guess we’ll see which one gets to theaters first.Featured Image: Photographer: Marlene Awaad/Bloomberg via Getty Images/Getty Images

 0